Humboldt Waterkeeper

 • Get medical attention immediately if you think that you, your pet or livestock might have been poisoned by blue-green algae toxins.
 Be sure to tell the doctor about possible contact with blue-green algae.

-• Human activities can have a big effect on nutrient and water flows in rivers, streams or lakes.
+Human activities can have a big effect on nutrient and water flows in rivers, streams or lakes.
 Phosphorous and nitrogen found in fertilizers, animal waste and human waste can stimulate blooms.
 Excessive water diversions can increase water temperatures and reduce flows.
-People can take the following measures to prevent algal blooms in local waters:
+People can take the following measures to prevent algal blooms in our waters:

 • Be very conservative with the use of water, fertilizers and pesticides on your lawn, garden or agricultural operation.

-• Recycle any “spent” soil that has been used for intensive growing by tilling it back into gardens, or protect it from rainfall to avoid nutrient runoff.
+• Recycle any “spent” soil that has been used for intensive growing by tilling it back into gardens.
+Or protect it from rainfall to avoid nutrient runoff.

 • Plant or maintain native plants around banks.
 These plants help filter water and don’t require fertilizers.